5G-ERA/docs/Workshops/2024/workshop.md

 # Final demonstration planning

-Robot operating autonomously and asking Middleware
+Robot operating autonomously and asking Middleware for plan and conducting:
-* Resource Planning
+* Resource Planning using the available locations
 * Deployment of the NetApps
 * Robot performing Slice Switchover
 * Robot utilising NetApp through Middleware
-* Robot performing one of:
+* Robot performing one of or multiple:
 	* Train detection
 	* Collision avoidance
 	* Human Sensing